Some Bachelor Nation splits hit harder than others.

 “Colton and I have broken up, but have decided to remain a part of each others [sic] lives.
 With all that we have gone through, we have a special bond that will always be there,” Randolph wrote on May 29.

+The Bachelor franchise has been matchmaking since 2002.
 Back in 2003, Trista Rehn and Ryan Sutter became the first Bachelor Nation couple to walk down the aisle.
-The twosome, who met while filming the first season of The Bachelorette, celebrated 16 years of marriage in December 2019.
+The twosome, who met while filming the first season of The Bachelorette, celebrated 16 years of marriage in December 2019